 The problem with roasting a whole bone-in turkey is the shape.
 The shape of the turkey leads to uneven roasting.
 A turkey is usually roasted breast up or is started with the breast down and then flipped at some point during the roasting process, which can be a messy and dangerous procedure.

 Beyond having a turkey that was easy to serve.
-The my true goal was to is to produce a succulent, juicy, tender, and golden-brown turkey.
+My true goal was to is to produce a succulent, juicy, tender, and golden-brown turkey.
 With the white meat retaining all the best qualities along with the dark meat.
 So why does de-boning a turkey do all of these things?
 We are back to shape.
-By removing all the bones, evening out the thickness of the breast and thigh meat, seasoning the meat, shaping, trussing, and sewing the de-boned turkey, seasoning the skin and letting rest overnight as to dry brine the turkey.
-The shape and thickness of the turkey is now even.
+By removing all the bones, evening out the thickness of the breast and thigh meat, seasoning the meat, shaping, trussing, and sewing the de-boned turkey, seasoning the skin, and letting rest overnight as to dry brine the turkey.
+The shape and thickness of the turkey are now even.
 Allowing for even roasting and browning.
 The height of the roasting pan is important too.
 Using a half-sheet baking pan fitted with a cooling rack the turkey can be surrounded with even heat in the oven while roasting.
-The final step is to start the roasting process at higher temperature 450 degrees F. for 20 minutes, then reducing the temperature to 325 degrees F. for 2 1/2 to 3 hours or until the turkey breast and thigh meat reads an internal temperature of 160 degrees, turning the oven back up to 400 degrees F. for the last 15 minutes to deeply brown the skin.
+The final step is to start the roasting process at a higher temperature of 450°F (232°C) for 20 minutes, then reducing the temperature to 325°F (162°C) for 2-½ to 3 hours or until the turkey breast and thigh meat reads an internal temperature of 160°F (171°C), turning the oven back up to 400°F (204°C) for the last 15 minutes to deeply brown the skin.
 Removing the roasted turkey from the oven and tenting it with aluminum foil (I like Reynolds Heavy Duty Wrap) and let rest for at least 30 minutes before slicing.

 So the next time you are thinking of roasting a chicken, duck, goose, or turkey.
 Remember you too can be, “Bad to the De-Bone.”